-Iraq profile - timeline - BBC News
+Iraq profile

 2012 April - Oil exports from Iraqi Kurdistan halted amid row with central government over contracts with foreign firms.

-2012 September - Fugitive Vice-President Tariq al-Hashemi is sentenced to death for murder in absentia.
-He fled to Turkey after being accused of running death squads.

 2012 November - Iraq cancels a $4.2bn deal to buy arms from Russia because of concerns about alleged corruption within the Iraqi government.

 The purchase, signed in October, would have made Russia the country's second-largest arms supplier after the US.
 Moscow was the main arms supplier of to Saddam Hussein.

 Violence intensifies

 2012 December - President Jalal Talabani suffers a stroke.
-He undergoes treatment in Germany and makes some progress through the winter and spring.
+He undergoes treatment in Germany.

-Sunni Muslims stage mass rallies across the country over several months, protesting against what they see as marginalisation by the Shia-led government.

-2013 April - Insurgency intensifies, with levels of violence matching those of 2008.
+2013 April - Sunni insurgency intensifies, with levels of violence matching those of 2008.
 By July the country is described as being yet again in a state of full-blown sectarian war.

-2013 July - At least 500 prisoners, mainly senior al-Qaeda members, escape from Taji and Abu Ghraib jails in a mass breakout.

 2013 September - Series of bombings hits Kurdistan capital Irbil in the first such attack since 2007.
-Islamic State of Iraq says it was responding to alleged Iraqi Kurdish support for Kurds fighting jihadists in Syria.
+The Islamic State of Iraq group says it was responding to alleged Iraqi Kurdish support for Kurds fighting jihadists in Syria.

 2013 October - Government says October is deadliest month since April 2008, with 900 killed.
 By the year-end the UN estimates the 2013 death toll of civilians as 7,157 - a dramatic increase in the previous year's figure of 3,238.